Jan 14, 2021

 Understanding the difference between the two can help you diagnose and possibly fix networking problems before having to call technical support.
 They are especially different when we think about how they’re used in a home or business location.

 In today’s post, we’ll be providing an explanation of routers and modems and illustrate how and why each device is important.
 Here's a quick overview of what they are and how they both work to bring you wireless connectivity.
+You may also be wondering what the difference is between a modem vs. a gateway which we will also explain.

 What Makes Them Different